Mane Rokvić

-Mane Rokvić (Мане Роквић) was a Serbian guerrilla commander during the Second World War.
-Rokvić briefly commanded of the Yugoslav Partisan 4th detachment of the Sloboda Battalion during the 1941 Drvar uprising, a spontaneous resistance by the Serbian population to the genocidal activities of the Independent State of Croatia in Western Bosnia.
-Later and most notably, Rokvić left the communist cause to join the royalist Dinara Chetnik Division to command of the King Alexander I regiment.
+Mane Rokvić (Мане Роквић) was a Serb guerrilla commander and collaborator with the Axis occupation forces during the Second World War.
+Rokvić briefly became commander of the Yugoslav Partisan 4th detachment of the Sloboda Battalion during the 1941 Drvar uprising, a spontaneous resistance by the Serbian population to the genocidal activities of the Independent State of Croatia in Western Bosnia.
+Later and most notably, Rokvić left the communist cause to join the royalist Dinara Chetnik Division to command the King Alexander I regiment.
+He went on to collaborate with the Germans to fight against the Yugoslav Partisans.

 Early life

 Rokvić was born in Kolunić near Bosanski Petrovac, in modern-day Bosnia and Herzegovina.
 Prior to the Second World War, Rokvić was employed as a mechanic in the Šipad lumber and furniture factory in Drvar.
 He joined the Yugoslav Communist Party in 1929.